Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Layers/BrowseWfsLayers/README.md

 A list of layers in the WFS service will be shown.
 Select a layer to display.

 Some WFS services return coordinates in X,Y order, while others return coordinates in lat/long (Y,X) order.
-If you don't see features rendered or you see features in the wrong location, use the checkbox to change the coordinate order and reload.
+If you don't see features rendered or you see features in the wrong location, click on "Swap Coordinate Order".

 ## How it works